Echo Server Example¶

 app.websocket_api.session = Session()

-Next we enable the experimental feature WEBSOCKETS
+Next we enable the experimental feature WEBSOCKETS.
+Websockets are an

 experimental feature and are subject to API changes.
 This includes all aspects